georgekinnear/cj-meta-analysis/lit-search/README.md

 -(I haven't shared my JabRef Library because I'm scared of version duplication.
 Let me know if you'd like to see it).

+## Ben's finished lit review (02/06/2021)

+I have now finished parsing the full 1200+ item bank in JabRef, and have uploaded to this GitHub with filename '20210602 CJMetaAnalysis FirstParse'

+There are 5 core categories in this first parse:
+- Exclude: Not relevant (876)
+- Exclude: Theoretical (93)
+- Exclude: Not in English (64)
+- Request data: Education-related (91)
+- Request data: Other (84)

+Total 1208 (One paper has been tagged twice but infuriatingly, I can't find which one!)

+There is still substantial work to be done here, including reviewing the 'Theoretical' papers for relevance, and parsing the 'Request data' categories in more detail.
+There are definitely some in here that won't have data in the exact format that we'll want.
+(There is also a 99% chance I've spuriously labelled a handful of relevant papers as 'non-relevant'.
+In the interests of time, I didn't take a detailed look at most papers and used a combination fo title and abstract to make a judgement.
+This will be fairly reliable but not flawless.
+We can discuss this in our next meeting!).